-Mr. André Bérard was Chairman of the Board of National Bank of Canada from 2002 to 2004, after having assumed the duties of Chairman of the Board and Chief Executive Officer from 1990 to 2002, President and Chief Executive Officer in 1989 and President and Chief Operating Officer from
+Mr. André Bérard was Chairman of the Board of National Bank of Canada from 2002 to 2004, after having assumed the duties of Chairman of the Board and Chief Executive Officer from 1990 to 2002.
+President and Chief Executive Officer in 1989 and President and Chief Operating Officer from

 1986 to 1989.
 Between 1958 and 1986, he held various positions of increasing responsibilities at National Bank of Canada.
-He is a member of the Boards of Directors of BCE Inc., BMTC Group Inc., Saputo Inc. and Trans-Force Inc.
+He is a member of the Boards of Directors of BCE Inc., BMTC Group Inc. and TransForce Inc.

-OANNE BISSONNETTE (E) Aae: 50
+JOANNE BISSONNETTE (E)

-Corporate Director Outremont, Quebec, Canada Not independent
+Corporate Director Outremont, Québec, Canada Age: 51 Director since 2012 Not independent

 Class A shares Class B subordinate shares Deferred Stock Units (B)

-December 31, 2011 5,824
+December 31, 2012 5,824 30,271

-January 31, 2011 5,824
+December 31, 2011

 Change

-Mrs. Joanne Bissonnette is a Corporate Director for various private entities.
+Ms. Joanne Bissonnette is a Corporate Director for various private entities.